 This maximizes the momentum of getting ready for and going to work.
 Somehow going to the office puts us in the mentality to get busy in a way that coming home after work doesn’t.
 Cause coming home after work means relaxation, right? #relaxationgoals

-Using our existing habit of going to work helps create new study habits which stick.
+Using our existing habit of going to work helps create new study habits that stick.
 It also provides daily consistency leading to better grades.
 If you study consistently every day, even for short amounts of time, you remember more information and equals better grades.